Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

-\begin{remark} There are general necessary and sufficient conditions for the discreteness of the spectrum of Sturm-Liouville operators obtained in \cite{CR02}, of which Theorem \ref{nichtnatuerlich} may be seen as a special case.
-However, general versions found in the literature, such as the main result in \cite{CR02} and Theorem 1 in \cite{rP09}, do not seem to be immediately applicable. \end{remark}
+\begin{remark} There are general necessary and sufficient conditions for the discreteness of the spectrum of Sturm--Liouville operators obtained in \citet{CR02}, of which Theorem \ref{nichtnatuerlich} may be seen as a special case.
+However, general versions found in the literature, such as the main result in \citet{CR02} and Theorem 1 in \citet{rP09}, do not seem to be immediately applicable. \end{remark}

-\section{Convergence to Quasistationarity}
+\section{Convergence to quasistationarity}

 In this section we consider the problem of convergence to the Yaglom limit.
 More precisely we ask for conditions, which ensure that $X_t$ converges to the quasistationary distribution given by the density $\varphi(\lambda_0^{\kappa},\cdot)$.
 Recall that we always assume that $0$ is regular.
-Except in the final subsection \ref{sec:entrancebound} we will also assume that $\infty$ is a natural boundary point.